8Kuza/ShopifyTiktokAI/README.md

    - Verify internet connection
    - Check OpenAI API status at https://status.openai.com

-6. **Render Deployment Issues**:
+6. **Render Deployment Issues / 404 on /health Endpoint**:
+   - **Error**: `404 Not Found` when accessing `/health` endpoint
+   - **Fix**:
      - Ensure `runtime.txt` specifies `python-3.12`
      - Check that all environment variables are set in Render dashboard
-   - Verify the health endpoint is accessible at `/health`
+     - Verify Flask is starting correctly - check Render logs for "Flask health endpoint available"
+     - The bot now automatically uses Render's `PORT` environment variable (no need to set it manually)
+     - Flask should start on `0.0.0.0` (default) - Render sets this automatically
-   - Check Render logs for detailed error messages
+     - Check Render logs for Flask startup errors
+     - Verify the start command is: `python main.py --interval=300`
+   - **Debugging Steps**:
+     1. Check Render logs for: `"Starting Flask health endpoint on 0.0.0.0:XXXX"`
+     2. Verify PORT is being read: Look for log message with the port number
+     3. Test locally: `python main.py --dry-run` and visit `http://localhost:5000/health`
+     4. Check if Flask thread is starting: Look for "Flask health endpoint available" in logs
+     5. If Flask fails to start, the bot will continue running but health endpoint won't be available
+   - **Common Causes**:
+     - Flask thread not starting (check for exceptions in logs)
+     - Port conflict (Render handles this automatically)
+     - Missing Flask import (should not happen if requirements.txt is correct)
+     - Flask app not registered properly (should be fixed in latest version)

 ## License